Frequently Asked Questions - Online Courses and Blackboard

 There is an online form coming soon that either a faculty member or a dean can fill out, indicating their interest in teaching online.
 The form will ask for the faculty member’s name, division, semester expected to teach online, and name of the course, if known.
 Both faculty and deans will be notified when this form is completed.

 - Are the TLETC classes available for stipend?

-The online pedagogy portion of the required TLETC classes is available for stipend/column movement credit; the Blackboard courses are not.
+The online pedagogy portion of the required TLETC classes is available for stipend/column movement credit; the Canvas courses are not.
 The MVCR class, “Online Learning: an Overview” is also not available for stipend credit through the TLETC.
 The total stipend available is 4 contact hours.

 - How can I keep track of how many TLETC courses I’ve completed?